lmika/audax-web/content/docs/reference/commands.md

 - `all`: will mark all rows.
 This is the default when invoked without an argument.
 - `none`: will unmark all rows.
 - `toggle`: will toggle all marked and unmarked rows.

+Adding the `-where` option would only select rows that match the given query expression.

 ## new-item